tunecino/angular-yii2-model/README.md

 >
 <pre>{{ $.allUsers.$data | json}}</pre>
 ```
-*(note: the debounce trick here is to prevent sending a new request with each typing and wait for user to stop writing instead)*
+*(note: the debounce trick here is to wait for user stop writing instead of sending new requests on each typing)*